XueMingXiao/allanlab/_pages/group_meeting.md

 Group meetings are held every other week every week.

 The normal time/place for Group meetings is Tues.
-9:30-11:00 in 502 rom.
+9:30-11:00 in 502 room.

 <b>Schedule is subject to change, please check frequently. </b>